sakaiproject/sakai/plus/docs/INSTALL-BRIGHTSPACE.md

 without email - but it makes it a lot harder to re-connect user accounts later.

-For Dynamic Registration to work, Sakai Plus demands that the issuer in Sakai Plus match the issuer provided by the LMS during the IMS Dynamic Configuration process.
+For Dynamic Registration to work, Sakai Plus demands that the issuer in Sakai Plus match the issuer provided by the LMS during the LTI Dynamic Registration process.
 The registration lock is single use and must be reset in Sakai Plus to re-run the Dynamic Registration process.